 The best compact subwoofer

-Why you should buy it: A pint-sized cabinet belies some serious power.
+Why you should buy it: This pint-sized cabinet belies some serious power.

 Why we picked the GoldenEar Technology SuperSub X:

-Like its equally impressive bigger sibling (and, to be honest, most GoldenEar Technology products), the SuperSub XXL, the SuperSub X is a very impressive piece of tech.
-Despite its relatively small frame — 14 x 12.75 x 13.25 (in), weighing 40 pounds — a quartet of transducers make the X both beefy and musical.
-Two 8-inch long-throw active drivers are located at either end of the subwoofer, while two fixed passive radiators live near the top and bottom, all powered by a 1400-watt ForceField digital amplifier.
+Like its equally impressive bigger sibling, the SuperSub XXL (and, frankly, most GoldenEar Technology products), the SuperSub X is a very impressive piece of tech.
+Despite its relatively small frame — 14 x 12.75 x 13.25 inches, 40 pounds — a quartet of transducers make the X both beefy and musical.
+Two 8-inch long-throw active drivers are located at either end of the subwoofer, while two fixed passive radiators live near the top and bottom, all powered by a 1,400-watt ForceField digital amplifier.

-In practice, this means the X produces deep, forceful bass belied by its meager size while somehow managing to avoid distortion, vibration, and sloppiness entirely.
-At $1250, this is not a particularly cheap subwoofer — in fact, that’s not cheap at all — but if you want the best bass from the smallest box, this is it.
+In practice, this means the X produces deep, forceful bass that outpunches its meager size while somehow managing to avoid distortion, vibration, and sloppiness entirely.
+At $1,250, this is not a particularly cheap subwoofer — in fact, that’s not cheap at all — but if you want the best bass from the smallest box, this is it.

 The best hideaway subwoofer